Sensirion/libsensors-python/README.md

 Examples
 --------
-The library comes with two examples that show different ways to use the library:
+The library comes with three examples that show different ways to use the library:

 1. sync_example.py
 Command line tool that reads all sensors synchronously with the same sampling